You are currently viewing Your Journey: Repeat

 Sometimes when victims experience traumatic stimuli that are meaningless and beyond their control, they won’t strive for a solution because they believe the effort to be meaningless and beyond their control.
 This has proven true in a lab, not just with humans, but with dogs and mice as well.
 This points to a great truth hidden deep within our psyche: we’re only going to make meaningful changes, if we believe them to be within our capability.
 Investigate the struggles you believed at the beginning of your journey to be insurmountable.
 Perhaps now that the weight of the weary past is not quite so burdensome, you can move forward to earn the comforts you once believed to be fantasies.

-I’ve thrown around the term DBT a lot in these articles, but what does that first word in Dialectical Behavioural Therapy even mean?
-In ancient Greece, philosophers and artists like Plato and Aristotle would write plays (called dialectics) wherein two characters would debate an idea, and through the argument portrayed, the audience is informed of some great wisdom.
+I’ve thrown around the term DBT a lot in these articles, but what does that first word in Dialectical Behavioral Therapy even mean?
+In Ancient Greece, philosophers and artists like Plato and Aristotle would write plays (called dialectics) wherein two characters would debate an idea, and through the argument portrayed, the audience is informed of some great wisdom.
 At its core, a dialectic is the synthesis of two seemingly contradictory ideas that together form a more complete truth.
 By refining our understanding of dialectics, we can better understand the seemingly oppositional forces that drive almost every facet of our emotional worlds.

 But what’s the point of all this?
 Why are we improving ourselves if we can never be done?
 We’re supposed to take comfort and find gratitude even in failure?
 We can choose to find meaning and purpose even in toil or failure.
 If we can tell the story of our life in a way that imbues our current action with consequence and meaning, we can motivate ourselves to do anything.